-The University Police Department conducts two fire evacuation drills for each residence area during the academic year according to a schedule prepared by the Environmental Health and Safety Department's fire safety specialist.
-During the fall semester, fire drills are conducted in all on-campus residence facilities during the months of September and October.
-During the spring semester, fire drills are conducted during the months of March and April.
-All fire drills are witnessed by the University Police and Environmental Health & Safety Department.
+The University Fire Safety conducted two fire evacuation drills for residence buildings in R-2 use Group Buildings during the academic year according to a schedule prepared by the Environmental Health and Safety Department's fire safety manager.
+During the summer, fire drills are conducted in on-campus residence facilities during the month of July, for summer camp residents over 30-day residency.
+During the 2017 academic year and summer, 85 residence fire emergency evacuation drills were executed.
+University Police and the Fire Safety Team from Environmental Health & Safety witness all fire drills.
 The university requires complete evacuation of buildings during any fire alarm activation.
 Individuals who ignore fire alarms and required evacuations may face disciplinary action.
 Since false alarms may lower the evacuation response from students, the university will analyze the causes of all false alarms and work to reduce their occurrence.
 By reducing the number of false alarms, the University Police Department hopes to maintain students' diligence in responding.